Jump to section

 Regular constructive feedback helps guide everyone in the same direction and communicate what they should be working towards.

 Clear guidance and objectives will enable your team members to streamline and coordinate their efforts for greater success.
-If you avoid giving candid feedback to your team it will do more harm than good both to the individuals and to the team as a whole.
+If you avoid giving any type of feedback to your team it will do more harm than good both to the individuals and to the team as a whole.